danielbh/danielhollcraft.com/ui/pages/introduction.md

 - Reduce the onboarding cost of new developers through easy to read and well documented code.
 - Develop as inexpensively as possible BUT, users must either never notice, or not care when they do.
 - Grow with a set of automated tests that verify functionality on all levels of the code and user interface.
+- Deploy cloud applications to an infrastructure that is cost optimized.

 I strive to bring these principles into every project I work on.